vjcitn/CSHstats/README.md

 # CSHstats
 R vignettes/pkgdown for elementary statistics for a summer course

-DRAFT!
-Very preliminary as of 19 May 2022

 One view of the conceptual scheme of the course has three main vertices: